LAST REVIEWED Nov 16 2021 20 MIN READ

 How much can an employer contribute to a profit-sharing plan?

-The maximum amount that can be contributed to a participant's account in a defined contribution plan each year is the lesser of 100% of the participant's compensation, or $61,000 for 2022 ($64,500 for a plan that includes 401(k) contributions if the employee is eligible for catch up).
-The annual limit includes employee elective deferral contributions, employer contributions and any forfeitures that are allocated to a participant's account.
-Annual limits apply to all of an employee’s accounts in retirement plans maintained by the same employer.
+The maximum amount that can be contributed to a participant's account in a defined contribution plan each year is the lesser of 100% of the participant's compensation, or $61,000 for 2022 ($67,500 for a plan that includes 401(k) contributions if the employee is eligible for catch up).

-It depends.
-Keep in mind that the amount an employee can contribute to a 401(k) plan is limited by the IRC Section 402(g) limit, $20,500 in 2022 (plus $6,500 catch up for eligible employees).
-This limit is specific to employee elective deferrals and does not apply to profit-sharing plans.
-The annual limit on total contributions, discussed above, includes employee elective deferral contributions.
+No. The amount an employee can contribute to a 401(k) plan is limited by the IRC Section 402(g) limit, $20,500 in 2022 (plus $6,500 catch up for eligible employees over age 50).
+This limit is specific to employee elective deferrals and does not apply to any employer contributions, including profit-sharing contributions.
+The annual limit on total contributions for defined contribution plans, discussed above, includes any employee elective deferral contributions.
 If the employer only has a stand-alone profit-sharing plan, the full limit can be used for that plan.
 If the employer also has a 401(k) plan, any 401(k) contributions made by employees, and any match made by the employer, count against the single limit.
-Therefore, profit sharing contributions will be limited based on these other contributions.
+Therefore, profit-sharing contributions will be limited based on these other contributions.

-Just like with other tax-advantaged retirement accounts, the IRS can change the contribution limits.
+Just like with other tax-advantaged retirement accounts, the IRS can change the contribution limits annually based upon cost of living adjustments.
 But the profit-sharing plan contribution limits give employers plenty of room to customize a plan to match their interests and their employees’ needs.
 There’s no set amount that must be contributed each year—but there is a maximum amount that can be contributed, which fluctuates with inflation.

 Will profit-sharing reduce my company’s or my employees’ tax bills?